sauccjy/GPU-H2H/README.md

 Although the Thrust library only requires a compute capacity of 2.0 or above, in order to exploit the GPU performance, please use a NVIDIA GPU with at least 5.0 or above compute capacity.

+Some devices may need gcc_10 or lower compiler version: '-ccbin /usr/bin/gcc-10', and choose & link standard liberay: '-std=c++14' and '-lstdc++', '-lm'.

 ## Compile